6kashy/c0d_BrainRot/Solution.md

 passphrase: skibidi

 gives the a passkey
-decrypt the passkey using ROT13
+decrypt the passkey using ROT13 (the flag's name is BrainRot a direct clue)

 use the passkey $%skibidi@9019 on the zipfile to get the flag